Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Modelling CHIME Catalogue 1 data

 \section{Modelling CHIME Catalogue~1 data}

 The CHIME/FRB experiment is described by \citet{CHIME2018_system}.
-Not only does CHIME have the largest published sample of both repeating and non-repeating FRBs \citep{CHIME_catalog1_2021}, but since CHIME cannot be re-pointed to target specific sources, CHIME FRBs are detected in an unbiased manner.
-The downside however is that CHIME's angular resolution is relatively poor, so that the vast majority of FRBs remain unlocalised.
+Not only does CHIME have the largest published sample of both repeating and non-repeating FRBs \citep{CHIME_catalog1_2021}, but since CHIME is not re-pointed to target specific sources, CHIME FRBs are detected in an unbiased manner.
+The downside however is that CHIME's angular resolution is relatively poor \cite[approximately 1'--10';][]{MichilliCHIMEbaseband}, so that the vast majority of FRBs are not localised with sufficient precision to identify their host galaxy.
 This makes CHIME data ideal for modelling the repeater vs non-repeater fraction, even if it is difficult to use it to model the FRB distribution in z-DM space.
 The CHIME experiment is modelled as below.